Prashanthhemu/Prashanthhemu/README.md

-- 👋 Hi, I’m Prashanth Kumar Machani.
+- 👋 Hi, I’m Prashanth Kumar M.
 - 👀 I'm a software Engineer based in Hyderabad, India.
 - 🌱 I’m currently pursuing master's in computer science at the university of southern mississippi, USA.
 - 💞️ I’m looking for a summer-2023 internship oppurtunities at USA.